 By ensuring that all areas are mapped out in detail, we have designed the foundations of a robust English curriculum.

-Phonics: (EY, KS1 and targeted support in KS2)
+Phonics: (EYFS, KS1 and targeted support in KS2)

-- Our school uses ‘Little Wandle Letters and Sounds’ phonics.
-Teachers follow a consistent planning format for the daily sessions.
-The use of familiar games and routines embed phonics learning.
+- Consistent planning format across the whole school with the use of familiar games and routines embed phonics learning.

 - Targeted support using the ‘Little Wandle Letters and Sounds’ keep- up programme in EYFS and Year 1.

 - Group guided reading sessions, with phonically matched books, where they focus on developing their wider reading skills.